-6.5 Overall Assessment against the Conservation Objective of South Pennine Moors SAC
+Overall Assessment against the Conservation Objective of South Pennine Moors SAC

-- 6.5.1 Urban edge effects and increased recreational use of the SAC threatens the population, range and habitat of typical species of the SAC.
-Wind turbine developments could displace typical bird species from otherwise viable territory, possibly reducing population numbers. - 6.5.2 There is a risk of loss of Annex 1 habitat extent and structure and function due to increased recreational use and consequent erosion and trampling, as well as an increased threat of fire and changes induced by deposition of atmospheric pollutants. - 6.5.3 It cannot be concluded that there will be no adverse effect on the South Pennine Moors SAC as a consequence of the proposals within the Bradford Core Strategy.
+- 7.4.16 Urban edge effects and increased recreational use of the SAC threatens the population, range and habitat of typical species of the SAC.
+There is a risk of loss of Annex 1 habitat extent and structure and function due to increased recreational use and consequent erosion and trampling, as well as an increased threat of fire and changes induced by deposition of atmospheric pollutants.
+The release of greenfield sites for development (of any type) could result in a loss of supporting habitat for SAC typical species, particularly within around 2.5km of the SAC boundary. - 7.4.17 The Core Strategy sets out a strategic approach to reducing and managing these risks in policy SC8.
+It is envisaged that more detailed traffic modelling will be undertaken during the preallocations testing stage which will precede the selection of sites to be released for development by the Allocations DPD.